Toyota Corolla: Sixth generation (E90; 1987)

-A somewhat more rounded and aerodynamic style was used for the E90 introduced in May 1987.
+A somewhat more rounded and aerodynamic style was used for the E90 introduced on 15 May 1987.
 Overall this generation has a more refined feel than older Corollas and other older subcompacts.
 Most models were now front-wheel drive, along with a few AWD All-Trac models.
 Many engines were used on a wide array of trim levels and models, ranging from the 1.3-liter 2E to the 165 hp supercharged 4A-GZE.
 In the US, the E90 Sprinter was built and sold as both the Toyota Sprinter and the Geo Prizm.
 In Australia, the E90 Corolla was built and sold as both the Toyota Corolla and the Holden Nova.

+The wagon version was released in August 1987.

+In Japan, annual new car sales reached 300,008 units in 1990 becoming the highest in Japan, This record was the highest-selling Japanese car until it was surpassed by the Prius in 2010.

 In South Africa, this generation continued to be built until August 2006.